hchaurasia/hemant-Movie-Picture-Pipeline/README.md

 ### Frontend

 1. A Continuous Integration workflow Frontend Application.
-     a.
-Lint and Test Jobs are running parallelly.
+     - Lint and Test Jobs are running parallelly.
-     b.
-All tests are passed
+     - All tests are passed
-     c.
-Pipeline is executing automatically on pull_request
+     - Pipeline is executing automatically on pull_request
-     d.
-Pipeline is executing manually as well without any error
+     - Pipeline is executing manually as well without any error
-     e.
-No output failures, screenshpts are attached
+     - No output failures, screenshpts are attached

 3. A Continuous Deployment workflow for Frontend Application
-     a.
-Lint and Test Jobs are running parallelly.
+     - Lint and Test Jobs are running parallelly.
-     b.
-All tests are passed
+     - All tests are passed
-     c.
-Pipeline is executing automatically on every push
+     - Pipeline is executing automatically on every push
-     d.
-Pipeline is executing manually as well without any error
+     - Pipeline is executing manually as well without any error
-     e.
-No output failures, screenshpts are attached
+     - No output failures, screenshpts are attached

 ### Backend